ROCm/AMDMIGraphX/doc/src/reference/py.rst

 ------
 .. py:method:: print()

-    This prints the contents of the module as list of instructions
+    Prints the contents of the module as list of instructions.

 .. py:method:: add_instruction(op, args, mod_args=[])

-    Adds instruction into the module
+    Adds instruction into the module.

     :param operation op: 'migraphx::op' to be added as instruction
     :param list[instruction] args: list of inputs to the op